redpanda-data/connect/website/docs/components/outputs/kafka.md

 However, this also means that manual intervention will eventually be required in cases where the batch cannot be sent due to configuration problems such as an incorrect `max_msg_bytes` estimate.
 A less strict but automated alternative would be to route failed batches to a dead letter queue using a [`fallback` broker](/docs/components/outputs/fallback), but this would allow subsequent batches to be delivered in the meantime whilst those failed batches are dealt with.

+### Troubleshooting

+- I'm seeing logs that report `Failed to connect to kafka: kafka: client has run out of available brokers to talk to (Is your cluster reachable?)`, but the brokers are definitely reachable.

+Unfortunately this error message will appear for a wide range of connection problems even when the broker endpoint can be reached.
+Double check your authentication configuration and also ensure that you have [enabled TLS](#tlsenabled) if applicable.

 ## Performance

 This output benefits from sending multiple messages in flight in parallel for